-Key Question 12: How far did Pakistan achieve stability following the death of Jinnah?

-- What were the main achievements of the various ministries in the years 1948-58? - What were the achievements of the 'Decade of Progress', 1958-69? - What attempts were made to establish a new constitution in the years 1949-73?

-- Khwaja Nazimuddin

-- Liaquat Ali Khan

-- Ghulam Muhammad

-- Iskander Mirza

-- Muhammad Ayub Khan and the 'Decade of Progress'

-- Yahya Khan

-(Candidates will need to compare the more significant achievements of various ministries and discuss main features of their domestic reforms and foreign policies.
-See also below under Key Question 16.)

-- the origin, reasons and principles of the 1949 Objectives Resolution, reasons for its adoption by the Constituent Assembly and details of its Islamic provisions - later constitutional changes (including the reasons for and the principles on which they were based), with particular reference to Islamic provisions in the 1956, 1962 and 1973 Constitutions.
+Key Question 12: How far did Pakistan achieve st ability following the death of Jinnah?
+Focus points: Specified content: What were the main achievements of the various ministries in the years 1948-58?
+What were the achievements of the 'Decade of Progress', 1958-69?
+What attempts were made to establish a new constitution in the years 1949-73?
+Khwaja Nazimuddin Liaquat Ali Khan Ghulam Muhammad Iskander Mirza Muhammad Ayub Khan and the 'Decade of Progress' Yahya Khan (Candidates will need to compare the more significant achievements of various ministries and discuss main features of their domestic reforms and foreign policies.
+See also below under Key Question 16.) the origin, reasons and principles of the 1949 Objectives Resolution, reasons for its adoption by the Constituent Assembly and details of its Islamic provisions later constitutional changes (including the reasons for and the principles on which they were based), with particular reference to Islamic provisions in the 1956, 1962 and 1973 Constitutions.

 Key Question 13: Why did East Pakistan seek and then form the independent state of Bangladesh?

-- Why did East Pakistan seek independence from West Pakistan? - What roles did Sheikh Mujib-ur-Rahman and the Awami League play in the independence movement? - How did Bangladesh achieve independence in 1971?

-- tensions between East and West Pakistan from 1947 (including earlier problems over the Partition of Bengal) - the rise of the Awami League - Sheikh Mujib and Zulfikar Ali Bhutto - the main features of Sheikh Mujib's Six Points, reasons for their rejection - outline of the subsequent war, including the role of India.
+Focus points: Specified content: Why did East Pakistan seek independence from West Pakistan?
+What roles did Sheikh Mujib-ur-Rahman and the Awami League play in the independence movement?
+How did Bangladesh achieve independence in 1971? tensions between East and West Pakistan from 1947 (including earlier problems over the Partition of Bengal) the rise of the Awami League Sheikh Mujib and Zulfikar Ali Bhutto the main features of Sheikh Mujib's Six Points, reasons for their rejection outline of the subsequent war, including the role of India.
 (See also below under Key Question 16.)